 It’s also important to make sure you put away the tent correctly, and according to the manufacturer’s instructions.
 While it may be tempting to simply shove the tent and the poles into the box or bag at the end of the day, in the long term that can lead to some serious damage.

 q: I keep hearing about three-season versus four-season tents – what is the difference?

 Simply put, tents are basically divided into two different broad categories.
 The first, and most common are known as three season tents.
 These tents are built to be used during the summer, spring and fall weather when the chance of the temperatures going below freezing is minimal.
 All the summer tents on this list fall into this category.
 The second category, called the 4 season tents, are designed to be used year round.
 They are usually a lot more rugged, have thicker walls and floorings, and offer a bit more insulation when needed.
 They also tend to be a bit more expensive than three season tents.

 q: How many people can use my summer tent?

 Each tent is rated for the number of people that can use it.
 For the most part, tents are rated for a single person, two people, three to four, or even eight or more.
 So it is important to take into account the number of people that will be using the tent at one time.
 If your adventure is a solo one, then a tent rated for one or two people should provide more than enough.
 If your adventure involves a group, then it’s a good idea to get a tent that will accommodate one person more than what you’re expecting.

-However, a free standing tent requires no such additional support.
-This is accomplished by using such things as tension filled framing, or tent stakes that are placed in strategic locations around the tent.
+However, a free-standing tent requires no such additional support.
+This is accomplished by using such things as the tension filled framing or tent stakes that are placed in strategic locations around the tent.